percy-xu/cicc/Industry Momentum + CAPE/README.md

 #### Industry Momentum

 Eugene Fama, arguably the most prominent researcher on the Efficient Market Hypothesis once said that the momentum effect is *"perhaps the biggest embarrassment to the EMH"*.
-Indeed, according to the EMH the momentum should not exist at all because past returns and future returns are completely irrelevant.
+Indeed, in Fama's world momentum should not exist at all because past returns and future returns are completely irrelevant under the assumptions of the EMH.
 Yet, momentum has been generating consistent excess returns ever since it was first proposed in [Jegadeesh (1993)](https://www.jstor.org/stable/2328882) over the last three decades.

-The question that follows is naturally: *"What causes momentum?"* [Moskowitz (1999)](https://www.jstor.org/stable/798005) offers an interesting theory: **momentum effects can be explained by industries**.
+The question that follows is naturally: *What causes momentum?* [Moskowitz (1999)](https://www.jstor.org/stable/798005) offers an interesting theory: **momentum effects can be explained by industries**.
 Moskowitz concluded that stocks within the same industry are under the same regulatory constraints and affected by the same external factors, which causes their stock prices to move in the same direction.
 Further, the momentum effect largely disappears once industry is being controlled.

 So the next question is: *If industries do explain momentum, then why bother with individual stocks?* Moskowitz answers this question as well.
 He made a portfolio consisted of industry indices only and rotated among the recent winning industries, and found that the excess return exceeds that of a portfolio of recent winning individual stocks.